How much does private health insurance cost in Germany?

 In private health insurance, monthly premiums are calculated individually and depend on various factors, so it is difficult to make generalized statements.
 How high the monthly costs are in private health insurance varies from case to case.
 We will try to illustrate this with two examples:

-Let's assume you are 34 years old, a salaried employee with no children and no pre-existing conditions, and you earn 64,500 euros gross per year.
+Let's assume you are 34 years old, a employee with no children and no pre-existing conditions, and you earn 64,500 euros gross per year.
 Then the costs for public and private health insurance are as follows:

 Private health insurance (employee share incl. compulsory long-term care insurance, insured person has supplementary dental insurance*): 498.21 euros per month